aryaphalke2003/Garbage_Detection_App/README.md

 # Steps to run(Windows):

 # Get the Flutter SDK
-->Download and install the latest release of  Flutter SDK.
+->Download and install the latest release of  Flutter SDK from [https://docs.flutter.dev/get-started/install/windows]

 ->Extract the zip file and place the contained flutter in the desired installation location for the Flutter SDK.

 # Update your path